By Kate Hunger

 “I prefer looking at the smaller spaces,” the graduate medical laboratory sciences student said.
 “Less big, more micro.”

 Washington was one of five speakers scheduled to speak March 30 at UT Health San Antonio Voices, an interprofessional networking and social mixer organized by the Graduate School of Biomedical Sciences.
-The School of Health Professions, School of Medicine, School of Nursing, School of Dentistry and Graduate School of Biomedical Sciences each had a student speaker share his or her own inspirational story at the event.
+The School of Health Professions, Long School of Medicine, School of Nursing, School of Dentistry and Graduate School of Biomedical Sciences each had a student speaker share his or her own inspirational story at the event.

 Washington grew up in Hawaii.
 He moved to San Antonio for his senior year of high school after his mother retired from the U.S. Air Force.
 He initially majored in electrical engineering but took a break from college and held a range of jobs.
 He went back to school, where he discovered a passion for the laboratory and microbiology.
 He has worked his way through college, taking jobs as a truck driver, bouncer and bank investigator.
 He currently works full-time as an IT help desk technician at Texas A&M San Antonio while completing his master’s degree.